Alleviating the cosmological constant problem from particle production: Limits of our toy model and possible improvements

 Alternatively, one could imagine that after the usual transition from inflation to radiation/matter domination, the universe finally reaches an adiabatic regime at late times, where the notion of particle becomes meaningful again \cite{damo, robb}.
 In \cite{robb} the authors show that in this framework “quantum" particle production from vacuum is non-negligible.
 This is true in particular for super-Hubble modes $k \ll a_{\rm end} H_I$ , where $a_{\rm end}$ is the scale factor at the end of inflation.
 They also notice that the particle abundance is larger if the inflationary energy scale is of the order of $10^{16}$ GeV, which fully agrees with the here-considered scales.

 As discussed above, we thus expect that non-zero Bogoliubov coefficients will increase the total number density of particles produced at second geometric order.
-The possible inclusion of such “quantum" particle production in our framework will be subject of future works, albeit they are expected, in view of our above considerations, as a fraction of dark matter, rather than the main constituents.
+The possible inclusion of such “quantum" particle production in our framework will be subject of future works, albeit it is expected, in view of our above considerations, as a fraction of dark matter, rather than the main constituents.